Sharvenium/ghost-site-ARCHIVE/_posts/2020-11-08-cleverhans.md

 Clever Hans had won. 🎠

 Thanks for reading and if you enjoyed this, consider sharing it with a friend :) or subscribing

+_💌 This post orginally appeared in my email newsletter.
+Subscribe below 👇_